 1. Study of the effect of cryptorchidism on markers of male reproduction.
-2. Study of sperm count, sperm motility, sperm morphology and sperm viability and effect of some Anti-fertility drugs 3.
-Study of castration (unilateral) on cholesterol in intact testis, Adrenal cholesterol, acid and alkaline phosphatase activities in accessory sex glands.
+2. Study of sperm count, sperm motility, sperm morphology, sperm viability, Hypo-osmotic swelling, and effect of some anti-fertility drugs.
+3. Study of castration (unilateral) on cholesterol in intact testis- acid and alkaline phosphatase activities in accessory sex glands.
 4. Assay of the activities of oxidative stress sensitive enzymes and free radicals quantification in male sex glands.
-5. Quantitative study of spermatogenesis measurement of somniferous tubular diameter and leydig Cell nuclear area.
+5. Quantitative study of spermatogenesis measurement of seminiferous tubular diameter and Leydig cell nuclear area.

-Experiments on neurophysiology I
+Unit 31: Experiments on Neurophysiology - I

-1. Gross examination dissection of human brain:

-Identification of cerebral cortical sulci and gyri, caudate, putamane, globus pallidus, septal area, hypothalamus, thalamus, corpora quadrigemina, corpus callosum, anterior/ posterior commissure, cerebeller peduncle, cerebral ventricles, crus cerebri, pyramid, hippocampus, amygdala fornix

-2. Desection and study of animal brain :

-Study of serial sections of brain of rat, cat, dog to identify neuclei of basal ganglia, thalamus, hypothalamus, amygdale; study of the structure of mid brain , pons, medulla oblongata, spinal cord.
+1. Gross examination dissection of human brain: Identification of cerebral cortical sulci and gyri, caudate, putamen, globus pallidus, septal area, hypothalamus, thalamus, corpora quadrigemina, corpus callosum, anterior/ posterior commissure, cerebellar peduncle, cerebral ventricles, crus cerebri, pyramid, hippocampus, amygdala, fornix.
+2. Desection and study of animal brain: Study of serial sections of brain of rat, cat, dog to identify nuclei of basal ganglia, thalamus, hypothalamus, amygdala; study of the structure of mid brain, pons, medulla oblongata, spinal cord.

-3 Study of spinal preparation in rats and cats :

-Spinal preparation by surgical method and observation of physiological parameters and behaviour in the stage of spinal shock and stages of recovery, study of decerebrate preparation in rats and cats : study of cerebellectomy in rats and cats : observation of changes in muscle tone and behaviour after complete of partial removal of different parts of cerebellum
+3. Study of spinal preparation in rats and cats: spinal preparation by surgical method and observation of physiological parameters and behaviour in the stage of spinal shock and stages of recovery, study of decerebrate preparation in rats.
+Study of cerebectomy in rats: observation of changes in muscle tone and behaviour after complete or partial removal of different parts of cerebellum.
+4. Stereotaxic technique : principle and use of stereotaxic apparatus.
+5. Experimental animal preparation by different methods in animals (rat): Aspiration, Electrolytic, Chemical lesioning.

-4 Study of neuronally isolated cortex in cats :

-5 Stereotaxic technique : Principle and use of stereotaxic apparatus

-6 Experimental animal preparation by different methods in animals (rat /cat) :